jasminecronin/intro-to-cs-I/README.md

 # Introduction to Computer Science for Computer Science Majors I

-Coursework for CPSC 231 for the University of Calgary.
+Coursework for my first introductory computer science class.
 This is made up of small weekly exercises plus 5 larger assignments.

 ### Assignment 1